-The Bank maintained a strong liquidity position throughout 2021 and all regulatory metrics were well above limits.
-At year-end 2021 the Bank's Liquidity Coverage Ratio (LCR) was 156% and the Net Stable Funding Ratio (NSFR) was 122%.
+The Bank maintained a strong liquidity position throughout 2022 and all regulatory metrics were well above limits.
+At year-end 2022 the Bank's Liquidity Coverage Ratio (LCR) was 205% and the Net Stable Funding Ratio (NSFR) was 118%.

-The year-end balance of deposits rose by approximately ISK 38bn from 2020 to 2021.
-The change was mainly due to an increase in retail deposits (ISK 28bn) and deposits from corporation (ISK 40bn), offset by a fall in deposits from domestic and foreign financial institutions (ISK 30bn).
+The year-end balance of deposits rose by approximately ISK 48bn or 6.4% from 2021 to 2022.
+The change was mainly due to an increase in retail deposits (ISK 27bn) and deposits from corporations (ISK 31bn), offset by a fall in deposits from pension funds (ISK 12bn).

 The Bank continued to be a leading bond issuer domestically in both covered and senior unsecured formats.
-The Bank continued its sustainable progress in 2021 tapping its green bond in ISK, the first Green Bond by an Icelandic bank, twice for a total of ISK 4.0bn, bringing the size of the bond to ISK 6.7bn.
+The Bank inaugurated its revised covered bond programme, signed in June 2022, with a EUR 300m 5-year Covered bond issued in September.
+The Bank continued its sustainable progress in 2022 tapping its green bond in ISK, for a total of ISK 9.0bn, bringing the size of the bond to ISK 10.3bn.